calvinmclean/ansible-guacamole-server/README.md

 ```
 ---
 ### Issue & Roadmap
-- Depending on which method of VNC login will be used, I will have to add some stuff.
-For both, I will need to set up a database in this role.
-  - Option 1: add a task to get connection password from the database and add new password for new connections
-  - Option 2: add a task to get user VNC passwords from the database
 - Where does the generation of new links occur?
 How will they be updated on the Atmosphere UI?
   - I think that when a new VM is launched, it should have the `gen_guac_url.py` itself, since generating a link does not require anything from the server.
 However, this leaves the HMAC secret vulnerable.
 - I will likely need a separate role for adding connections to the server, since it doesn't need to be configured each time, or use `--tags=vars,template` with this role.